Failed traffic stop for possible DUI ends in crash, five hospitalized

 NEWPORT NEWS, Va.
 (WAVY) — Five people were injured Sunday morning when a driver refused to stop for police and crashed into another vehicle.

-Around 3:36 a.m., officers say they attempted to stop a car for a potential DUI in the area of Bland Blvd.
+Around 3:36 a.m., officers say they attempted to stop a car for a potential DUI in the area of Bland Boulevard.

 According to Kelly King with Newport News Police, the driver refused to stop and continued to get onto Interstate 64 heading in the wrong direction.